brainboxdotcc/DPP/README.md

 ## Supported Systems

-The library runs great on **Linux**. **Windows** is also supported and we offer ready made compiled DLL and LIB files for easy integration into any windows visual studio 2019 project.
+The library runs great on **Linux**. **Windows** is also supported and we offer ready made compiled DLL and LIB files for easy integration into any windows visual studio 2019 or 2022 project.
 **Mac OS X** and **FreeBSD** is also functional and stable, as is running your bot on a **Raspberry Pi** - we offer a prebuilt .deb for ARM64, ARM6 and ARM7 to save on having to wait for it to compile.

 If you are on windows, and just want to get started as quickly as possible, you should look at our [Windows Bot Template repository](https://github.com/brainboxdotcc/windows-bot-template).
-This repository can be cloned and will get you up and running in a matter of minutes, with a pre-built D++ in a ready to go project for Visual Studio 2019.
+This repository can be cloned and will get you up and running in a matter of minutes, with a pre-built D++ in a ready to go project for Visual Studio 2019 and 2022.

 The library may work fine in other operating systems too, if you run a D++ bot on something not listed here please let us know!